mpgp/Mpgp/README.md

 ## Development server

-Run `bash ./scripts/bash/docker/compose.sh dev` for a dev server.
+Run `yarn run start:dev` for a dev server.

 Api will available on `http://localhost:5000/api/{controller}/{params?}`